-Now, today we’re going to talk about professional blogging, which is exciting because it’s kind of where I started.
-Or at least being enchanted with professional blogging, if you will.
-So, basically what happened was, and I told the story a little bit on Monday, but I ended up finding a white paper.
-It was this half-done PDF that was how to become a professional blogger, how to start writing and getting paid.
+Today we’re going to talk about professional blogging, which is exciting because it’s kind of where I started.
+At least being enchanted with professional blogging, if you will.
+Basically what happened was, and I told the story a little bit on Monday.
+It was this half-done PDF that was how to become a professional blogger, how to start writing, and getting paid.
 How to create a blog and make money.
-So I remember when I was working at Pepsi at the time, and I printed this PDF out and I took it to Pennbriar, which was the place where I worked out.
-And I remember being on the stair stepper reading this PDF and then went home and built the blog.
+I printed a PDF and brought it to Pennbriar which was the place where I worked out when I was working at Pepsi before.
+I remember being on the stair stepper reading this PDF and then went home and built the blog.

-I built the website that it was on Blogspot.
-So I ended up turn around, building it out on WordPress, getting into WordPress.
-And then that started the journey into Internet marketing and the world and life that I now live.
+The website I built was on Blogspot.
+I ended up turn around, building it out on WordPress, getting into WordPress.
+Then that started the journey into Internet marketing and the world and life that I now live.
 So it all started as being a professional blogger or wanting to be a professional blogger.
 So the first thing is, what qualifies you as a professional?
 And that was a question that I had.
 I remember actually at the time I was in college, I was going to school full time, and I was working full time.
 So I was working about 60 hours a week and going to college full time, so 20, 30 hours a week and doing homework and whatever.
 But I remember asking my professor at the time in an eCommerce class, I was like, “What is a professional?”

 Because I was thinking like, “I want to be a professional blogger”.
 That sounds fun, right?
 But what is a professional blogger?
 What is that?
-And the definition that I came to was having a blog that makes money.
-So having a blog that generates revenue.
+The definition that I came to was having a blog that makes money.
+Having a blog that generates revenue.
 Now in my estimation, that is what a professional blogger would be.
-You are a professional blogger if you have a website if you have a blog that you make that makes money.
-So I am a professional blogger.
+You are a professional blogger if you have a website or a blog that you make that makes money.
+I am a professional blogger.
 Anybody is a professional blogger who has a business and writes articles for a living.
 Now going into yesterday’s topic, we talked about the single stream of income or the multiple strings of income from a blog, and basically where you’re paid directly for the blogging or the writing activity, or being paid indirectly through services and software that you sell, or whatever.

-So it was all very smash and grab, let’s promote an affiliate product, let’s make 10 or 20 grand, and then wait until it relaunches in a year or six months where we can make a bunch more money.
+It was all very smash and grab, let’s promote an affiliate product, let’s make 10 or 20 grand, then wait until it relaunches in a year or six months where we can make a bunch more money.
 Which is fine, but the problem is, is that kind of quick hits sites when Google re-optimized, like re-indexed everything, those sites went away.
-So now, I mean, one of the biggest ranking metrics is consistency.
-So writing and publishing every Monday, or every Monday, Wednesday, and Friday, or every Monday and Thursday, or whatever, so your consistency in writing is important, and your readers, at the end of the day, you’re writing for readers.
-And the readers, the people who visit and watch and listen, those are the people who ultimately are going to end up providing revenue to you in some way or another.
-Whether it’s ads, whether it's affiliated, whether it's buying products or services, or whatever, you’re not just writing to an empty chamber and then hoping to make money.
+Now, I mean, one of the biggest ranking metrics is consistency.
+Writing and publishing every Monday, Wednesday, and Friday, or every Monday and Thursday, so your consistency in writing is essential, at the end of the day, you’re writing for readers.
+The readers, who visit, watch and listen, are the people who ultimately are going to end up providing revenue to you in some way or another.
+Whether it’s ads, affiliated, buying products or services, you’re not just writing to an empty chamber and then hoping to make money.

-But it's important to know that you're going to be happy and passionate and purposeful about creating content that is going to add value in somebody's life, to make a difference.
-To succeed at being a professional blogger.
-Because if you write a couple of articles and then you give up, obviously it’s not going to work.
+If you write a couple of articles and then you give up, obviously it’s not going to work.
 If you trail off writing articles because you don’t have passion for the thing, then it’s not going to work.
 So you want to pick something that you enjoy.
 Maybe it’s fitness, maybe it is DIY projects.
 Maybe… For me, it’s marketing and business.
-The first blog, JD’s blog that I started with 14 years ago, I don't have anymore, and just kind of let it die.
+My first blog, JD’s blog that I started 14 years ago, just kind of let it die.
 And then I, whatever.
 But so JD’s blog was about specifically, was the intersection between technology and business, which is still where I live.

 It’s still the thing I do, except the technology has taken the form of advertising, so it’s what I do is ad tech.
 By and large, it’s just a more specialized version of the technology, and everything we do is very sales psychology focused on marketing and business.
 So I’m still pursuing that same thing that I started with years and years and years ago, it’s just a slightly more focused version of that.
 My point being your passion and purpose, pick that thing that you’re still going to be, it might take a couple of forms, and you might go through a couple of iterations, a couple of life cycles of that thing, but find, figure out something that you like and then evolve to that, and let it help you evolve.
 And then blog about that.

-So today I want to talk about some things and ways that you’re going to be the professional inside professional blogging.
-So I’m going to assume that you have your passion, your purpose, like a site set up, all of that other stuff.
-I probably shouldn’t assume that, so we’re going to go through a small little...
-So we're going to step back to the beginning, and I only have 12 minutes to get through this.
-So I didn’t decide that it was going to be this.
-So I'm going to share my screen here.
+Today I want to talk about some things and ways that you’re going to be the professional inside professional blogging.
+I’m going to assume that you have your passion, purpose, like a site set up, all of that other stuff.
+I probably shouldn’t assume that, so we’re going to go through a small little… We’re going to step back to the beginning, and I only have 12 minutes to get through this.
+I didn’t decide that it was going to be this.
 What we’re going to do is I’m going to show you some real quick little tools that I use all the time to kind of discover domain names, set up hosting, all of that stuff.

-Now it is way, way, way easier to start this professional blogging thing than it was when I started.
+Now it is way easier to start this professional blogging thing than it was when I started.
 Blogs are prevalent.
 Everybody’s got one, shit, I mean, even on Facebook is considered a blog and you can publish posts to it, LinkedIn you can publish posts to it.
 The problem with those platforms is you don’t control them.
 You don’t own them.
-You don't control them.
-So you can’t advertise maybe quite the way you would want to on those platforms, which is the challenge.
+You can’t advertise maybe quite the way you would want to on those platforms, which is the challenge.
 I mean, you always want, if you’re going to invest this much time in writing something, you want to own the platform that you are writing for.
 Do you know what I mean?

-So this is a site called Domainer.
-There's no e at the end of Domainer.
-I posted in the chats or the comments down here below.
-So Domainer.com is my favorite place for finding good domain names.
-So if you go up in this top chatbox, then you can just type in a domain name.
-So I just picked up over the weekend digital accelerator, which you’re going to see some cool stuff happen with.
-So I picked up the.io.
-But we have, .com, .net, those were all taken.
+Domainer.com is my favorite place for finding good domain names.
+If you go up in this top chatbox, then you can just type in a domain name.
+I just picked up over the weekend digital accelerator, which you’re going to see some cool stuff happen with.
+So I picked up the.io but we have, .com, .net, those were all taken.
 But what it does is it lets you see all of the new-age kind of TLDs that are available and it’s updated all the time.
-So I had a domain awhile that I bought like four years ago, DigitalAcademy.io, which we started, which I started building out over the weekend, too.
+I had a domain awhile that I bought like four years ago, DigitalAcademy.io, which we started, which I started building out over the weekend, too.

-Probloggerintraining.com is available.
-So you can register it.
+You’re going to see more about Digital Academy.
+But if you wanted to, let’s say, what’s good, probloggerintraining.com is available.
+You can register it.
 But it gives you a big long list of all the domains that can be registered.
-And then, so what I do, you can just go ahead, you can click right through here and go and purchase this domain through GoDaddy.
+You can click right through here and go and purchase this domain through GoDaddy.
 I want my name, of course, they get the affiliate commission, but they deserve it because they’re awesome.
 And that’s their incentive for continuing to run this tool.
 Now there’s a couple of different ways, so once you get a domain name, it’s kind of like your address on the internet.
-And you have to hook that up with a web hosting account.
+You have to hook that up with a web hosting account.

 A Web hosting account is a place on the internet where your website files are living.
 So whenever you type probloggerintraining.com, then it goes and hits a server out in the middle of cyberspace somewhere, and then it pulls up all of those website files and it loads them on your screen.
-So hosting is just another piece that you need to have.
-Now I’ve used Media Temple for years, I like Media Temple.
-Media Temple is owned by GoDaddy.
-I think most of the web hosts on line now are owned by GoDaddy, but Media Temple is real nice.
+Hosting is just another piece that you need to have.
+Now I’ve used Media Temple owned by GoDaddy for years.
+I like Media Temple.
+I think most of the web hosts online now are owned by GoDaddy, but Media Temple is real nice.
 It used to be a premium level of hosting.
 I think it still is.
 GoDaddy is the biggest, as far as I know, it’s either GoDaddy or HostGator which are the biggest website hosting platforms.
 But setting up hosting is pretty simple.

 So this is GoDaddy, then the software that we use is WordPress.
 So wordpress.org.
 Now, WordPress is an open-source content management system, it’s CMS.
-Used to be just a blogging platform, they’ve expanded to being a content management system over the last probably three or four years.
+WordPress was just a blogging platform before but they’ve expanded to being a content management system over the last probably three or four years.
 WordPress, from what I know, WordPress powers like 24% of all websites online.
 It is ridiculously powerful and useful and prevalent.
 There are thousands of plugins, thousands of themes that help you extend the functionality of WordPress.
 Install is super quick.
 So in fact it probably lists it here.
-So this one, this ultimate plan is recommended for WordPress.
+The ultimate plan is to use WordPress.
 You don’t necessarily need to have this ultimate plan for GoDaddy to use WordPress, but WordPress is a one-click installation for most hosting providers.
 So it is not that difficult.
 You don’t even need to know about WordPress.org to install it.